dominicstop/react-native-ios-context-menu/CONTRIBUTING.md

 yarn bootstrap
 ```

 While developing, you can run the [example app](/example/) to test your changes.
-Make sure all of the context menu examples/tests still work.

 To start the packager: